 - Malware and other viruses.
-Cybercriminals use free and pirated materials to lure children into downloading malware.
+Cybercriminals will try to trick your kids into downloading malicious files or clicking dangerous links by disguising them as free or pirated materials.
 Once a family device is infected, hackers can spy on your kids or scan your hard drive for sensitive information, photos, and videos.

 - Internet and device overuse.
 There’s debate as to whether screen time harms children’s social skills.
 But too much device time can cause other issues — such as exhaustion, or distraction from school.
 Setting time limits on devices and apps can be a powerful way to help limit screen time.

 While every parent wants to keep their kids safe online, the honest truth is that unless you don’t allow your kids to use the internet at all, there’s no guaranteed way to keep them safe online.
 However, by educating them (and yourself) about internet safety, you can help your children avoid the worst online threats.

 Internet Safety For Families: 12 Ways To Keep Your Kids Safe Online